openstax/cnx-automation/README.md

 and LEGACY_PASSWORD environment variables.
 You can either export them from your shell profile or simply add them to a `.env` file in the root dir of this repo.

-### Run the tests using pytest
+## How to run the tests using pytest and a virtual environment

+After (preparing the project locally)[#how-to-prepare-the-project-locally], in a clean virtual environment (run `make clean` if necessary or run the risk of getting nondescriptive errors), proceed to the following instructions.

-When only using the `pytest` command the default environment will set to QA.
+When only using the `pytest` command the default environment will be set to QA.

 To run against a different environment pass in a value for `--webview_base_url`, `--legacy_base_url`, `--archive_base_url`: